 Source: developed by the management of The School of Engineering

 Here are some examples, which show how the subject is integrated into programmes.
+The table shows that diplomas in very different fields all have sustainability perspectives integrated into the

 FIGURE 8.
 TABLE OF SUSTAINABILITY RELATED DIPLOMA PROGRAMMES